sffranke/roaster/README.md

 int temp;

-int DELTA = 35; // 35°C differance the messured temperature to the real temperature of the beans.
+int DELTA = 35; // 35°C differance of the messured temperature to the real temperature of the beans.
 // MAX6675 thermocouple(thermoCLK, thermoCS, thermoDO);
 MAX6675 thermocouple(thermoSCK, thermoCS, thermoSO);